Close observation by 'specials' to promote the safety of the older person with behavioural disturbances in the acute care setting

 Family and Community Health Research Group (FaCH), Clinical Nursing Research Unit, Nepean Hospital; University of Western Sydney and Sydney West Area Health Service, Sydney NSW

-Faculty of Nursing, Midwifery and Health, University of Technology, Sydney, Broadway, NSW
+Professor, Faculty of Nursing, Midwifery and Health, University of Technology, Sydney (UTS), Broadway NSW

 Family and Community Health Research Group (FaCH), University of Western Sydney, Sydney NSW